teambit/docs/docs/tutorials/bit-vue-tutorial.md

 exported 1 components to scope <username>.vue-tutorial
 ```

 The component is now visible in your collection on bit.dev.
 You can access it in `https://bit.dev/<username>/vue-tutorial`.
-You can also visit the component created for this demo on: https://bit.dev/bit/vue-tutorial
+You can also visit the component created for this demo at: https://bit.dev/bit/vue-tutorial

-Checking now the component's status, will no longer display the component as it is now hosted on the remote collection:
+At this point, checking bit's status will no longer display the component as the component is now hosted on the remote collection:

 ```bash
 $ bit status